jamesaduncan/osom.guide/src/executive.md

 ## Introduction

-The OSOM executive both governs the network of services and holds the managers of those services to account through the variety of mechanisms documented in the terms of reference.
+The OSOM executive exists to implement [doctrine](/doctrine/) in the organisation.
+In so doing, it plays the role of providing oversight and governance to the service network by holding service managers accountable for their services, through a number of tools and methods.

-The executive also has a role in advocating and monitoring the adoption of doctrine throughout the organisation, which is a collection of 40 universally useful patterns of behaviour.
+This article provides a terms of reference for the individual or team performing the role of the executive in OSOM.

 ## The executive